kubevela/kubevela/design/appfile-design.md

 ### Extensible Design

 The Appfile could be extended with more configurations by adding more capabilities to the OAM system.
-The config fields in Appfile are strongly correlated to the [capabilities system of OAM](https://github.com/oam-dev/kubevela/blob/master/DESIGN.md#capability-register-and-discovery) – they are registered in the capabilities system and exposed in a simplified format via a [CUE template](https://cuelang.org/).
+The config fields in Appfile are strongly correlated to the [capabilities system of OAM](https://github.com/oam-dev/kubevela/blob/master/DESIGN.md#capability-register-and-discovery) – Config fields are registered in the capabilities system and exposed via a [CUE template](https://cuelang.org/).

 Here is an example of a capability definition that platform builders register: